 Search for opportunities to participate in a clinical research study.

-UT Southwestern’s musculoskeletal radiologists are fellowship-trained experts who use an array of imaging technologies to diagnose, treat, and monitor musculoskeletal and neuromuscular conditions and provide imaging guidance during certain procedures.
+UT Southwestern’s musculoskeletal (MSK) radiologists are fellowship-trained experts who use an array of imaging technologies to diagnose, treat, and monitor musculoskeletal and neuromuscular conditions and provide imaging guidance during certain procedures.

 Our dynamic and innovative radiology service is committed to achieving the highest standards of patient care and staying at the leading edge of new developments and clinical applications in the constantly evolving field of medical imaging.